ADLINK-COM/sema-doc/docs/source/WatchDog.md

   ```
   cat /sys/class/watchdog/watchdog0/state
   ```
-* To get the current run-time watchdog timeout value
+* To get the current run-time watchdog timeout value ( timeout value is not the elapsed time. it is your initial timeout)
   ```
   cat /sys/class/watchdog/watchdog0/timeout
   ```